Harvard–Yale football rivalry: 1875

-The game, a rugby contest in fact but called "Foot Ball", played November 13 in New Haven, CT at Hamilton Park was won by Harvard.
+The game, a rugby contest in fact but called "Foot Ball", played November 13 in New Haven at Hamilton Park was won by Harvard.
 The "Foot Ball Match" was played under "concessionary rules".
 Harvard conceded to aspects of the soccer-like "Foot Ball" played by Yale while Yale conceded likewise to Harvard's rugby-informed play, featured in the Harvard–McGill game of 1874.

 The contest has been noted as the first ever when both teams donned coordinated uniforms.
 The teams fielded fifteen athletes to a side.
 Through plebiscite, Harvard students picked crimson over magenta as the school color and athletic nickname.

-Yale would win consecutively ten games and tie once before Harvard would win again, 12–6 in 1890, a season Harvard claimed a national championship.
-Harvard's record in the series was once 9–23–5 through the start of World War I.

-"Harvard felt a certain loss of manhood in not winning a single football game with Yale in the eighties and only to win one in the nighties," historian Samuel Eliot Morison noted in Three Centuries of Harvard 1636–1936.
+Yale would win consecutively ten games and tie once before Harvard would win again, 12–6, in 1890, a season Harvard claimed a national championship.
+Harvard's record in the series was once 9–23–5 through the start of World War I. "Harvard felt a certain loss of manhood in not winning a single football game with Yale in the eighties and only to win one in the nineties", historian Samuel Eliot Morison noted in Three Centuries of Harvard 1636–1936.

-Harvard's record through World War I versus Yale by decade is: 1–2–1 in the 1870s, 0–8–0 in the 1880s, 2–4–2 in the 1890s, 2–8–0 in the decade that turned the century and then 4–1–2 leading into World War I.

 1876

-The 1876 game was the first won by Yale, and the first game Walter Camp played in.
+The 1876 game was the first won by Yale, and the first game Walter Camp played.
 Eugene V. Baker was the captain.
 O. D. Thompson scored on Harvard.

 1887

-November 24, the year's Thanksgiving holiday, Yale defeated Harvard, 17–8, at the Polo Grounds in New York City before 18,000 spectators.
+On November 24, the year's Thanksgiving holiday, Yale defeated Harvard, 17–8, at the Polo Grounds in New York City before 18,000 spectators.
 Harvard had yielded six points total the entire season.
 For the third time in the brief history of the rivalry both squads sported undefeated and untied records.
 William H. Corbin, the 1888 team captain and future Yale head coach known as "Pa" Corbin, is credited with leading Yale to the victory and a 9–0 record, with Harvard's season ending with a 10–1 record.
 The game ball was discovered and picked up by an oyster boat in the water in March 1890 and returned to Yale.

 1890

-November 22 at Hampden Park in Springfield, MA, Harvard ended the season undefeated and untied, 11–0, defeating Yale, 12–6.
+The 1890 game was played on November 22 at Hampden Park in Springfield, Massachusetts.
+Harvard ended the season undefeated and untied, 11–0, defeating Yale, 12–6.
 Yale finished the season with a 12–1 record.
-The victory is considered possibly the greatest in the history of Harvard Crimson football and Arthur Cumnock, team captain, Harvard's greatest football player.
+The victory is considered possibly the greatest in the history of Harvard Crimson football and Arthur Cumnock, team captain, as Harvard's greatest football player.
 Harvard won its second game in the series and ended a streak that included one tie and ten losses.

 Cumnock, who captained the 1889 and 1890 Crimson teams, is credited with convening the first spring practice in collegiate football.